Are you using an online survey creator to collect customer data and improve your brand?

 To better understand how businesses use surveys, we sent out one of our own.
 Our questions dove into the reasons why a company does or doesn’t collect data through questionnaires.
 We also wanted to know how they used the information they did collect.

-We’re breaking down our findings to help you comprehend how other business leaders think surveys can drive business growth.
+We’re breaking down our findings to help you comprehend how other business leaders think surveys can drive business growth and business intelligence.

 Who took the survey?